Regulators say EU to delay Basel bank capital rules

 "For people to suggest that the parliament is blocking it on remuneration is nonsense," Bowles told Reuters.
 "There are a trillion other things."

-Her skepticism was echoed by Philippe Lamberts, a member of parliament also involved in the talks.
+Her scepticism was echoed by Philippe Lamberts, a member of parliament also involved in the talks.

 The new regime lays down higher standards in determining what kind of assets a bank can use to meet these capital levels.
 For example, it sets a limit on the use of hybrid debt that banks previously relied on, but which failed to avert the crisis.